Are you trying to decide the path you should take to become a registered nurse? ADN vs BSN? Which one is better?

 The scope of nursing practice for which the student is being prepared is reflected in the competencies.
 The scope of practice defines the extent of the provision of care within each level of educational preparation.

-The differences between ADNs’ and BSNs’ competency is that patients for the ADN are individuals and their families, and patients for the BSN are individuals, families, populations, and communities.
+The difference between ADNs’ and BSNs’ competency is that patients for the ADN are individuals and their families, and patients for the BSN are individuals, families, populations, and communities.

 That’s all?
 Not exactly.